• Skip to primary navigation

 • Cut out stems of kale and slice into bite-size pieces.
 Peel garlic and grate it on a zester to make a paste (or mince and pound it to a paste).
 Peel and cut celeriac into matchstick pieces, then put them in a bowl with the vinegar and honey (to keep it from turning brown, and add a little flavor).
 Zest the lemon, then cut it into quarters.

-• Toss the hazelnuts in a dry pan, and toast over medium heat, stirring occasionally.
+• Toss the nuts in a dry pan, and toast over medium heat, stirring occasionally.
 Set a timer for 3 minutes to check on them (they can burn fast).
 If they aren't done, set the timer for 1 more minute at a time, until they are done.

 Prepare the chicken